 A fine Harrar coffee has a very interesting dry edge to it, and sometimes a surprisingly pleasant, slightly fermented aftertaste including intense notes of jasmine.

-Ethiopian Harrar green coffee beans are imported from brokers and wholesalers around the world.
-Consumers are able to buy from coffee roasters
+Ethiopian Harrar green coffee beans are imported from brokers and wholesalers around the world by green coffee importers.
+These are typically 132-lb bulk bags used for large scale roasting operations.

 Longberry, Shortberry and Mocha Harrars – Does Size Matter?